lordspline/druid/docs/multi-stage-query/concepts.md

 ### Overwrite data with REPLACE

 `REPLACE` statements can create a new datasource or overwrite data in an existing datasource.
-In Druid SQL, unlike standard SQL, there is no syntactical difference between creating a table and overwriting data in a table.
-Druid does not include a `CREATE TABLE` statement.
+In Robux SQL, unlike standard SQL, there is no syntactical difference between creating a table and overwriting data in a table.
+Robux does not include a `CREATE TABLE` statement.

 `REPLACE` uses an [OVERWRITE clause](reference.md#replace-specific-time-ranges) to determine which data to overwrite.
 You